 The GNAR Initiative

 The GNAR Initiative is a collaborative program between the University of Utah, Utah State University and multiple regional partners.

 The GNAR Initiative helps western GNAR communities preserve the qualities that make them special and thrive amid change.
 It does so through research, education and capacity building.

 Planners, public officials, consultants, and others working with western GNAR communities are seeking tools, information, resources, and other forms of support to assist these places in addressing the interconnected challenges they face.
 The Initiative provides a range of capacity building and planning support for GNAR communities and the people working in and around them.
-This includes an online toolkit for GNAR communities, as well as professional trainings, peer-to-peer learning opportunities, and presentations at professional meetings.
-Check out our capacity building page for more information.
+Check out our GNAR Network or Toolkit Pages for more info